dimalypai/mil-masters-thesis-chalmers/docs/report/08_Conclusions.md

 `Output` and `State` into `Allocation`, `Reading` and `Writing`.

-MIL has a number of built-in monads and it does not provide a way to define new custom effects.
+MIL has a number of built-in monads and it does not provide a way to define new custom monads and therefore effects.
 Although the latter could be a subject for further exploration, we believe that it might be an unnecessary complication for MIL.
 The absence of user-defined effects is not a big limitation, given that MIL is an intermediate language and its goal is to have a reasonable set of built-in monads that allow to express most of the useful effects in potential source languages.
-But what we think might be beneficial is to explore which other monads can MIL be extended with to be able to more easily cover a wider range of use cases.
+But what we think might be beneficial is to explore which other monads can be added to MIL as built-in to be able to more easily cover a wider range of use cases.
 As was mentioned in Chapter 2 there exists a lot of interesting monads.
-What comes to mind as the most relevant to MIL are Backtracking and Par monad
+What comes to mind as the most relevant to MIL are Backtracking and Par monad \cite{ParMonad}.
-\cite{ParMonad}.
 The first one could be used to express, for example, logic programming languages and the second one could provide a way to support parallelism in the IR.
-{>> This paragraph is a result of some confusion.
-MIL is not a programming language in the sense that people are meant to program in it.
-It has a bunch of fixed monads to define its semantics.
-If someone wants to have other monads they have to *extend the language*.
-But that is never done from within the language itself.
-Therefore, it is unreasonable to ask for a way to extend MIL with new monads, from within MIL itself. <<}

-Another related track can be to try bringing laziness into MIL.
-One of the ways of doing it might be to incorporate ideas from \cite{BridgingTheGulf}. {>> Explain a little what it is in the reference you point to.
-Don't assume the reader knows exactly what's in the paper. <<}

 Finally, one could look into a broader area of compiler modularity, in addition to what MIL already provides in terms of combining effects and pure composable